Gepetto/ros-qualisys/README.md

 ros_qualisys
 ============

-This is ROS wrapper around the https://github.com/qualisys/qualisys_cpp_sdk package.
+This is a ROS wrapper around the https://github.com/qualisys/qualisys_cpp_sdk package.

 ## Getting started